Airlock On Delivery Vessel, Helmet On

 “Just two of you?!
 I find that hard to believe.”

 “Two plus the robots,” came a male voice from behind me.
-“Theoretically, we could do it with one, but someone has to give the orders.
+“Theoretically, we could do it with one, but we like to keep a backup in case something goes wrong.
+Robots are all well and good, but someone has to give the orders.
 Synthbots follow well enough, but they aren’t great on initiative.”

 He was tall and gloriously moustached, a rarity in these days of space travel.
+Helmets and breathing tubes tend to interfere unless you’ve got the cash for a custom job.
 I nodded and half-turned so I could watch them both.
 “And you I know from the brothel, right?”
 His head inclined slightly, which I took for a yes.
 “I should have known what was happening right then.
 You’re sabotaging the planet, softening us up for an assault.
 I hadn’t known we were at war.”

 “So, which of you pays for my services?”
 I asked.